Koomba19/mastermind-game/notes.md

 - found out the Array.from only works on "iterables" so objects don't work in them
 - Dug into array.prototype, that is remarkably similar to class.
 But prototype came first and still technically builds the class object stuff.

+## 4/4 Things I did today

+- Made the white peg counter.
+It took a lot of refactoring
+First I was mutating the playerAttempt to be null, but it wasn't working AND wasn't a good practice for getting it into history
+- Made the comparitor to the secretCode
+Really happy with how the nested if conditionals came out with the matchedGuesses array being my middle man.
+AND gates for the win!
+- With a console log, the game is actually playable.
+It doesn't stop at 10 turns yet, but i did make a little win statement for 4 black pegs.

 ## I stopped using AI to help take notes.
 I don't read them anyway.
 I figure it's also quite noticable, what with the emojis everywhere.
 Who talks like that?

 - I had this file hidden with a gitignore.
 Found out that was a thing too, which is cool.
 But let's put it all out there for this project.